-During the year ended December 29, 2012, we incurred restructuring costs of approximately \$15.2 million (approximately \$10.5 million after taxes) consisting of employee severance pay and benefits related to the elimination of approximately 200 positions, facility closing costs, representing primarily lease terminations and asset write-off costs, and outside professional and consulting fees directly related to the restructuring plan.
+During the year ended December 29, 2012, we incurred restructuring costs of approximately \$15.2 million (approximately \$10.5 million after taxes) consisting of employee severance pay and benefits related to the elimination of approximately 200 positions; facility closing costs, representing primarily lease terminations and asset write-off costs; and outside professional and consulting fees directly related to the restructuring plan.
 This restructuring program is complete and we do not expect any additional costs from this program.
-We expect that the majority of these costs will be paid in 2013.